White Rock, New Mexico

 White Rock is an unincorporated community and census-designated place (CDP) in Los Alamos County, New Mexico.
 It is one of two major population centers in the county; the other is Los Alamos (the county seat).
 The population was 5,725 at the 2010 census.
 It is largely a bedroom community for employees of Los Alamos National Laboratory and their families.
 Access to White Rock from the town of Los Alamos and other cities and towns in New Mexico is via New Mexico State Road 4, which forms the northwestern boundary of the community.
 Administratively, White Rock is a neighborhood of Los Alamos; locals refer to Los Alamos (meaning not White Rock) as "the Townsite," or "the Hill".
+In 2024, White Rock was named "Happiest Small Town in America".

 History

-In 1947 the United States Atomic Energy Commission acquired land from the United States Forest Service to build a temporary community to house construction workers.
-That community was the first White Rock, which was abandoned by 1953.
-By 1958 all of the old White Rock buildings had been demolished or removed.
-The second and present White Rock was begun in 1962.
+In 1947 the United States Atomic Energy Commission acquired about 100 acres from the United States Forest Service to build a company town to house construction and other contractors’ workers who did not qualify to reside within the secured city of Los Alamos.
+The town was erected quickly from early 1949, with the intent to provide accommodation for up to 1800 residents by mid-September of that year.
+This was accomplished with standard building designs, many prefabricated, and included dormitories for 912 men and 32 women, 64 single-, 297 double- and 48 three-bedroom houses, all as rental properties, as well as provision for 217 mobile homes.
+A school, shopping center, post office and administration building were also included.

+By June 1950 the population was estimated 1000 to 1200 persons, including 325 families, but from 1952 steadily dropped with the decline in major construction projects.
+By 1953, 251 of the prefab dwelling units had been declared surplus and disposed of, and by 1957 only 9 houses and 20 mobile home spaces were rented.
+The town was officially closed on September 30, and the remaining structures disposed of by the end of that year.

+In early 1960 the site was offered as a housing development site to interested developers, for up to 200 houses, with purchase priority being given to people connected to LANL.
+Work on the second and present White Rock was begun in 1962.